 Honolulu, HI 96822

 All application materials must be submitted in English.
-A cover letter should be accompanied by the following documents:
+A complete application consists of a cover letter accompanied by the following documents: